 Market: There is a small general store less than three miles from Shore Line Camps (Pine Tree Store), so don’t worry if you forget cream and sugar for your coffee!

 While attendees will prepare their own breakfasts in the fully equipped cabins (please, no fighting over the coffeemaker), the group will come together for picnic lunches at Shoreline Camps and dinners at Weatherby’s, one of the oldest hunting and fishing lodges in Maine.
 Weatherby’s is located at 112 Millford Road, roughly five minutes down the road from Shoreline Camps.

 Typical lunches will consist of sandwich, chips, fruit, desserts, lemonade, iced tea, hot coffee, and hot tea.
 Sandwiches will include tuna, turkey, roast beef, ham and cheese.

 Typical dinners will consist of fresh rolls, salad, home made soup, entree, dessert, coffee, iced tea, and lemonade.
 Entrees is past years have included roast turkey, spaghetti and meatballs, beef, and pork tenderloin.
 Beer and wine will be available for an extra fee.

 THE DIBNER FELLOWSHIP

 In partnership with the Maine Community Foundation, the MWPA is proud to offer the Martin Dibner Memorial Fellowship for Maine Writers.
-The Dibner Fellowship will cover the full cost of one attendee to the 2018 Black Fly Writing Retreat.
-Every applicant must submit an application, statement of need, and work sample.
+The Dibner Fellowship will cover the full cost of one attendee to the Black Fly Writing Retreat.
+Every applicant must submit an application, statement of intent, and work sample.